clbarnes/jeiss-convert/README.md

 ```_dat2hdf5
 usage: dat2hdf [-h] [-c CHUNKS] [-z COMPRESSION] dat hdf5 [group]

+Convert a Jeiss FIBSEM .dat file into a standard HDF5, preserving all known
+metadata as group attributes, as well as storing the raw header and footer
+bytes.

 positional arguments:
   dat                   Path to a .dat file
   hdf5                  Path to HDF5 file; may exist